-We support people with learning disabilities - known as Earthworkers – and volunteers to manage 3.5 acres of beautiful eco-gardens in St Albans.
-Our discipline is called social and therapeutic horticulture.
+At Earthworks, we support people with learning disabilities, alongside volunteers, to manage 3.5 acres of beautiful eco-gardens in St Albans, through the practice of social and therapeutic horticulture.

-We grow using organic methods.
-We build wildlife habitats using traditional countryside skills.
-Over 25 years we have transformed waste land into beautiful eco-gardens.
-We focus on sustainability in everything we do.
+We grow fruit and vegetables using organic methods and build wildlife habitats using traditional techniques.
+Over 27 years, we have transformed waste land into beautiful eco-garden; maintaining a focus on sustainability in everything we do.

-Our pilot project, Earthworks on Wheels, empowers Earthworkers to go into the community to use skills learned at Earthworks to care for the gardens of vulnerable people.
+Our pilot project, Earthworks on Wheels, empowers Earthworkers to help the wider community by using the skills they have learned at Earthworks to care for gardens belonging to vulnerable people.

-We engage with our local community through our monthly stall on the St Albans’ Farmers Market, where we sell our produce.
+We engage with our local community through our monthly stall at the St Albans’ Farmers Market, where we sell our produce we have grown in our garden and allotments.
 At our seasonal events and workshops, we champion social inclusion, protection of the environment, and sustainable living.

 What is social and therapeutic horticulture?

-Social and therapeutic horticulture is a recognised, evidence-based model combining three elements: nature, social interaction and meaningful activity.
-Together they lead to many beneficial outcomes.
+Social and therapeutic horticulture is a recognised, evidence-based practice that combines three key elements: nature, social interaction and meaningful activity.
+Together, they have many benefits, including:

 Skilled staff support Earthworkers to experience: